GAE074/DisposableTheme/readme_disposable_themes.txt

 To do this, head to the css file and go to end directly, you will find the definitions and simple explanations for footer there.

-** Diffences Between Templates **
+** Differences Between Templates **

 Except the sidebar on the left there are no differences between them.

-** Diffences From Previous Versions **
+** Differences From Previous Versions **

 The folder used for Widgets was corrected
-Widget controllers and blades got a slight update PersonalStats Widget now able to show stats for current last and previous month and current and last year (like the TopPilotsByPeriod)
+Widget controllers and blades got a some updates PersonalStats Widget now able to show stats for current last and previous month and current and last year (like the TopPilotsByPeriod)
+User Table fixed
+SimBrief Form Route Error fixed
+SimBrief Briefing VATSIM Prefile fixed

-Please check the forum post for the usage and options of my widgets, you do not need to download the widget pack 'cause this pack contains all of them.
+Please check the PhpVms Forum post for the usage and options of my widgets, you do not need to download the widgets pack 'cause this pack contains all of them.

 ** Special Thanks **